Narragansett Runestone: History

 In 2014, Everett Brown of Providence reported that he and his brother Warren had carved the runes on Quidnessett Rock in the summer of 1964.
 He said that he had forgotten about the incident until the stone was removed and recovered in 2013.
-His account has been disputed by other local people, who state that they saw the stone before 1964, and have challenged other elements of his statements.
+Brown's account has been disputed by local residents, who state that they saw the stone before 1964, and have challenged other elements of his statements.